mkdew37/calculator/README.md

 - Addition, subtraction, multiplication and division
 - Support for negative numbers
 - Validate equations
+- Multiple operations supported if pressing an operator
+- +/- toggle button
 - Disable decimal button if clicked
 - Results containing a decimal is rounded to 1 decimal
 - Fully implemented backspace button